illinois-cs419/illinois-cs419.github.io/_mps/mp4.md

 #### Particles ####
 You should keep an array or list of particles.

 Each particle will be have a postion P and velocity V...both of these quantities will be three-dimensional quantities.
-Each particle will be represented by a sphere
+Each particle will be represented by a sphere.

-It is acceptable to render all the spheres with a uniform radius and color, however...
-...you can include other attributes if you like.
+It is acceptable to render all the spheres with a uniform radius and color, however...you can include other attributes if you like.
 For example, you could have each sphere have an individual color or radius or alpha value....

 You only need to generate one sphere mesh...you simply draw that mesh in multiple different spots each frame...once for each particle.
 You can use some of the code on the course website that can generate and render a sphere.